How We Create Fantasy Football Player Projections

 Going Forward

-Most news in the preseason should not affect overall team projections, and not have much impact on established veterans with clear roles.
+Most news in the preseason should not affect overall team projections and should not have much impact on established veterans with clear roles.
 However, injuries can happen, which can shift expected roles.
 Some depth chart battles are also less clear now.
 If more information emerges, we will adjust percentages for some situations.